-Freelance writer and social media manager published on sites such as The Washington Post and Momtastic.
+Freelance writer and social media manager published on sites such as The Washington Post and Cosmopolitan.
 Specializes in parenting topics, health, education, autism and grief.

 Our Favorite Neurodiverse Black Influencers